MontageSubs/film-notify-bot/DEPLOYMENT.en.md

 Never write API Keys or Bot Tokens into the code repository.
 Only store them in GitHub Actions secrets or other secure environments.

 ## Part 4: Local / Private Server Deployment

+> This step is only necessary if you're not using GitHub Actions and wish to host it locally or on your own server.

 1. **System dependencies**